 About Seán Kenny

 I was elected as a Labour TD for Dublin North East in the 2011 General Election.
-I am a member of two Oireachtas Committees - Environment, Transport, CultuRe & the Gaeltacht and Justice, Defence & Equality.
+I am a member of three Oireachtas Committees - Environment, Transport, Culture, Gaeltacht, Justice, Defence & Equality and Public Scrutiny, Overisght and Petitions.
 Having previously represented Dublin North East in Dáil Éireann from 1992 to 1997, I have previously acted as Chairperson of the Social Affairs Committee and as a member of the Forum for Peace and Reconciliation dealing with the peace process in Northern Ireland.

 Educated at Garbally College, Ballinasloe, I became involved in community activity when I came to live in Raheny in 1969 through participation in the local residents associations and as a voluntary worker and later a director with the Raheny and District Credit Union.